ploomber/ploomber/doc/get-started/sql-pipeline.rst

 Don't confuse the task's client with the product's client. **Task clients control where to execute the code.
-Product clients control where to save metadata.**
+Product clients manage where to save metadata.**

 Placeholders in SQL scripts